Constructing group actions on quasi-trees and applications to mapping class groups: The projection complex

-\begin{prop} \begin{enumerate}[(i)] \item Suppose the action of $G$ on $\bY$ has finitely many orbits.
-Then the action of $G$ on $\cS_K(\bY)$ is cobounded (i.e. a Hausdorff neighborhood of an orbit is the whole space). \item Suppose that for every $R>0$ and $A\in\bY$ there exist $B,C\in\bY$ such that $d_A^\pi(B,C)>R$.
-Then the diameter of $\cS_K(\bY)$ is infinite. \end{enumerate} \end{prop}
+\begin{prop} Suppose the action of $G$ on $\bY$ has finitely many orbits.
+Then the action of $G$ on $\cS_K(\bY)$ is cobounded (i.e. a Hausdorff neighborhood of an orbit is the whole space). \end{prop}